 It may not be as exciting or adventurous as some of the other things listed in this San Cristobal travel guide but I thoroughly enjoyed taking photos of the countless churches I stumbled upon.

 It’s a short walk south of the main square and located very close to De Dulces Market.
-It’s striking blue and white colors on the exterior walls of the church resemble the clouds and the skies above!
+Its striking blue and white colors on the exterior walls of the church resemble the clouds and the skies above!

 GETTING AROUND SAN CRISTOBAL DE LAS CASAS

-The easiest, cheapest and most convenient way to get around San Cristobal de las Casas is on foot.
+The easiest, cheapest, and most convenient way to get around San Cristobal de las Casas is on foot.

-If you don’t mind a bit of exercise it’s possible to walk around San Cristobal in less than a day to visit the majority of the top attractions the city has to offer!
+If you don’t mind a bit of exercise it’s possible to walk around San Cristobal in less than a day to visit the majority of the top attractions the city has to offer.

 Another option is to jump in a Colectivo which is the most common and cheapest mode of transport around the city of San Cristobal de las Casas.

 You can wait for a Colectivo van to pick you up on any road corner and they typically come every 15 minutes.

 Getting around San Cristobal by taxi is not the cheapest option but, in saying that, it’s not overly expensive.

-For a 15-minute drive in a taxi from one end of the city to the other will set you back around 75-100 MXN one way.
+A 15-minute drive in a taxi from one end of the city to the other will set you back around 75-100 MXN one way.